0xtomotech/control_freak/README.md

 ## Configuration

 The project uses environment variables for sensitive information.
 Make sure to set up a `.env` file with the necessary variables, such as `SECRET_KEY`.

-## Development

-For frontend development, you can use the following command to watch for changes and rebuild automatically: